 What Age Should a Child Have Oral Examinations And Why Should They Be Conducted By A Pediatric Dentist?

 Children cannot be considered as small adults because it is rare to find them patient and cooperative whenever they are taken for a dental examination.
-They need to be treated differently and pediatric dentists are trained to deal with children appropriately.
+They need to be treated differently and pediatric dentists near you are trained to deal with children appropriately.
 These professionals are aware of how to examine and treat children in ways that will comfort them.
 They are experienced in dealing with specially designed equipment and have offices that are arranged and decorated with children in mind.

 Children begin to erupt their baby teeth during the initial six months of their life.
 They begin losing the baby teeth when they are six or seven years.
 The lost teeth are replaced with secondary permanent teeth.
 When they do not receive proper dental care children are exposed to the risks of oral decay and disease that can leave them dealing with problems throughout their life.
 Currently, childhood dental caries which are infectious is about five times more common in children than asthma and seven times more common than hay-fever.